1st Rhode Island Regiment: Rhode Island Battalion (1783)

 On March 1, 1783, the regiment was reorganized into six companies and designated as the Rhode Island Battalion (a.k.a.
 "Olney's Rhode Island Battalion").
-On June 15, the Rhode Island Regiment veterans with at least 3 years of service were discharged at Saratoga, New York, and the remaining soldiers of the battalion who were enlisted for three years, were organized into a small battalion of two companies.
+On June 15, the Rhode Island Regiment veterans with at least three years of service were discharged at Saratoga, New York, and the remaining soldiers of the battalion who were enlisted for three years were organized into a small battalion of two companies.
 The British evacuated New York on November 25, and the Rhode Island Battalion disbanded on December 25 at Saratoga, New York.
-It was one of the few units in the Continental Army to have served through the Continental Army's entire existence.
+It was one of the few units in the Continental Army to have served through its entire existence.

 Disbandment

 The Rhode Island Regiment served its final days in Saratoga, New York under the command of Brevet Major William Allen.
 The regiment was left waiting in Saratoga for months, with low supplies and a terrible snowstorm, until Major William Allen and Adjutant Jeremiah Greenman printed the discharge certificates on December 25, 1783.
 The discharged troops were "dumped back into civilian society," according to one historian, with only the white soldiers being guaranteed 100 acres of bounty land from the federal government, as well as a pension.

-The Rhode Island General Assembly had already guaranteed the black soldiers their freedom after the war, and the Rhode Island General Assembly passed an act on February 23, 1784, which forbade "any person born in Rhode Island after March 1, 1784 from being made a slave."
-The act also stipulated that children born to slaves were to be supported financially by the Rhode Island town in which they were born.
+The Rhode Island General Assembly had already guaranteed the Black soldiers their freedom after the war, and the Rhode Island General Assembly passed an act on February 23, 1784, which forbade "any person born in Rhode Island after March 1, 1784, from being made a slave."
+The act also stipulated that children born to enslaved people were to be supported financially by the Rhode Island town in which they were born.
 During the same meeting, Colonel Olney presented the colors of Rhode Island's Continental Regiment to the General Assembly, and they have been housed in the Rhode Island State House ever since.
 Olney had promised his men his "interest in their favour," and he continued to advocate for his former troops' right to remain free and to have the government pay them the wages or pensions that they deserved.

-In June 1784, 13 black veterans of the Rhode Island Regiment hired Samuel Emory to present their claims for back pay to the War Department Accounts Office, in order to help alleviate the financial difficulties that most black veterans faced after the war.
+In June 1784, 13 Black Rhode Island Regiment veterans hired Samuel Emory to present their claims for back pay to the War Department Accounts Office to help alleviate the financial difficulties that most Black veterans faced after the war.
 In response, the Rhode Island Assembly passed a special act for these soldiers on February 28, 1785, which called for "the support of paupers, who heretofore were slaves, and enlisted into the Continental battalions."
 Therefore, any "Indian, negro or mulatto" who was sick or unable to support himself must be taken care of by the town council where he lived.

-Some veterans of the Rhode Island Continental Line remained in Rhode Island, although some moved onto the 100 acres of Bounty Land that they were promised in states like New York or Ohio.
-Most veterans who survived into their 50s or 60s were in desperate poverty because of the economic depression that occurred after the Revolution.
+Some veterans of the Rhode Island Continental Line remained in Rhode Island, although some moved onto the 100 acres of Bounty Land they were promised in states like New York or Ohio.
+Most veterans who survived into their 50s or 60s were in desperate poverty because of the economic depression after the Revolution.